utat-ss/HERON-obc/README.md

 # obc

-This repository contains the code that will run on the main onboard computer of Heron Mk II.
+This repository contains the code that runs on the main onboard computer (OBC).

+Detailed notes and instructions are in the [lib-common](https://github.com/HeronMkII/lib-common) repository's README.